 Cat With Food Allergies?
 How to Spot and Treat Food Allergies in Cats

 It’s not uncommon for cats to get bored of their food, or to grow finicky about what they eat—especially as they age.
 However, there’s nothing more frustrating than to feed your kitty a balanced diet, only to discover your cat has a food allergy.
 Just like people, cats can be allergic to certain ingredients in their food too.
 Not sure if your cat is allergic to their food?
-Cat in a Flat explains how to recognise an allergy and the best feline foods to relieve those symptoms.
+Cat in a Flat explains how to recognize an allergy and the best feline foods to relieve those symptoms.

 What is a food allergy in cats?